SCRN-VRC/Point-Pillars-in-UnityCG/README.md

 ## Setup

 1. Either clone the repo or download from [Release](https://github.com/SCRN-VRC/Point-Pillars-in-UnityCG/releases).
 2. Drag and drop the prefab in the `Prefabs` folder into the scene.
+Or open up the scene that came with the package.
 3. Run the network in Playmode.

 The network outputs up to 100 predictions, only 33 of the bounding boxes are shown.
 Invalid predictions are returned as -1.
 All 100 predictions are rendered into `PointPillars\RenderTextures\Output3.renderTexture`.
 You can read it in a shader by importing the .cginc `PointPillars\Shaders\PointPillarsInclude.cginc`